JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.33
+	- Adds a new setting "Safe zone objects" to allow excluding areas by non-player built objects.

 - v1.32
 	- Adds a new command `chests_search` to search chests and stands.
 	- Adds underscore support for data setting and filtering (for space bars).